GameFoundry/bsf/Documentation/Manuals/Native/meshes.md

 A mesh is a @ref bs::Resource "Resource" and can be saved/loaded like any other.
 See the [resource](@ref resources) manual.

 # Core thread meshes {#meshes_f}
 So far we have only talked about the simulation thread @ref bs::Mesh "Mesh" but have ignored the core thread @ref bs::MeshCore "MeshCore".
-The functionality between the two is mostly the same, with the major difference being that the core thread version doesn't require a @ref bs::CoreThreadAccessor "CoreAccessor" for access, and you can instead perform operations on it directly.
+The functionality between the two is mostly the same, with the major difference being that the core thread version doesn't have asychronous write/read methods, and those operations are instead performed immediately.

 You can also use the core thread version to access and manipulate vertex and index buffers directly (including binding them to the pipeline as described earlier).
 Use @ref bs::MeshCore::getVertexData "MeshCore::getVertexData" to retrieve information about all @ref bs::VertexBufferCore "vertex buffers", @ref bs::MeshCore::getIndexBuffer "MeshCore::getIndexBuffer" to retrieve the @ref bs::IndexBufferCore "index buffer" and @ref bs::MeshCore::getVertexDesc "MeshCore::getVertexDesc" to retrieve the @ref bs::VertexDataDesc "vertex description".